skyrim-multiplayer/skymp/CONTRIBUTING.md

 - **No offensive language in code** - Let's code and comment in ways that do not hurt anyone.

+- **Resolve merge conflicts** - Your branch should not conflict with main branch.

 **Happy coding**!